ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-x509 is mainly used by industrial, health and banking sectors.
+Client certificates are mainly used by industrial, health and banking sectors.
 Where API are very sensitives.
-It's alos often used when a strong partnership is established between two services providers.
+It's also often used when a strong partnership is established between two services providers.
-It requires materials, and additional infrastructure (for PKI).
+It requires materials, and additional infrastructure (such as a Public Key Infrastructure).
 If not material, please...

 ---